Classical Tai Chi Small Circle Form Instruction Part I

 The traditional square form does not include the upper quarter body internal movements, saving these to be taught in the round form.
-In this the modified Square Form taught in this course, these internal moves are included in the teaching by utilizing the a new, simplified teaching method.
-This method is described in detail in my “Health and Strength with Tai Chi” Course.
-You will find that terminology from “Health and Strength with Tai Chi” such as “engage the arm to the core”, “upper body turning move”, “right or left half body moves” and “foot works” taught in that course are used extensively in the 108 long Form Tai Chi videos in Classical Tai Chi Small Circle Form Instruction Part I and II.
+In this the modified Square Form taught in this course these internal moves are included in the teaching by utilizing the a new, simplified teaching method.
+This method is described in detail in my Internal Exercise for Power and Vitality course.
+You will find terminology such as “engage the arm to the core”, “upper body turning move”, “right or left half body moves” and “foot works” taught in that course are used extensively in the 108 long Form Tai Chi videos in Classical Tai Chi Small Circle Form Instruction Part I and II.

 Once you are familiar with the modified Square Form, converting to the Round Form is almost effortless.
 You just eliminate the pause between the moves and round the Square Form movements.

 Dr. Stephen Hwa is the 2nd generation disciple of the legendary Tai Chi Master Wu Chien Chuan, founder of Wu Style Tai Chi.
 Master Hwa was fortunate to be taught the advanced “Small Circle, or Small Frame Tai Chi Form” where every movement originates from the core of the body.
 Because of the depth and subtlety of learning this art in addition to the early Master’s desire to pass on this art to only a few selected students, few Tai Chi practitioners now know about these exercises.
 Yet, the ultimate objective of learning Tai Chi is to learn the totally internal Small Frame, while other large frame exercises practiced by most Tai Chi practitioners today are simply preparatory in nature.
 During his forty years of practicing and teaching this art, Hwa has been able to utilize his advanced scientific training (PhD in Engineering) to deconstruct the art to come up with new teaching methods to break through obstacles in learning, so more people can learn these advanced movements quickly.
-He has written a book, Uncovering the Treasure: Classical Tai Chi’s Path to Internal Energy & Health, and created several DVDs about Classical Tai Chi available on his website at classicaltaichi.com
+He has written a book, Uncovering the Treasure: Classical Tai Chi’s Path to Internal Energy & Health, and created several online courses about Classical Tai Chi.
+For more information please visit classicaltaichi.com